brendt/stitcher.io/src/content/blog/2019-07-30-a-letter-to-the-php-team.md

 ---

 There's more things to do to fix the current broken process of ((PHP))'s development, but I can't possibly list everything here today.
 So I think it'd be good to keep the conversation going.
-My suggestion would be to go over to [Reddit](*https://www.reddit.com/r/PHP/comments/cwueyd/a_letter_to_the_php_team/) where we can discuss it further.
+My suggestion would be to go over to [Reddit](*https://www.reddit.com/r/PHP/comments/cwueyd/a_letter_to_the_php_team/) where we can discuss it further, or send me an [email](mailto:brendt@stitcher.io).

 Kind regards
 <br>